tno-terminology-design/tev2-tools/docs/docs/trrt/12-trrt.md

 This section contains some notes of a discussion between Daniel and Rieks on these matters of some time ago.

 - A ToIP [glossary](@) will be put by default at `http://trustoverip.github.io/<terms-community>/glossary`, where `<terms-community>` is the name of the [terms-community](@).
 This allows every  [terms-community](@) to have its own [glossary](@).
 However, the above specifications allow [terms-communities](terms-community@) to [curate](@) multiple [scopes](scope@).
-- Storing [glossaries](glossary@) elsewhere was seen to break the (basic workings of the postprocessing tool, but the above specifications would fix that.
+- Storing [glossaries](glossary@) elsewhere was seen to break the (basic workings of the postprocessing tool, but the above specifications would fix that).
 - Entries, e.g. 'foo' can be referenced as `http://trustoverip.github.io/<community>/[glossary](@)#foo` (in case of a standalone glossary), and `http://trustoverip.github.io/<community>/document-that-includes-glossary-fragment#foo` (in case of a fragmented glossary).
 - There will be a new convention for content [authors](@) who want to reference [terms](term@) (let's call it the 'short form').
 This topic is fully addressed above, and extended to be a bit more generic.
 - do we expect [glossaries](glossary@) that are generated by a [terms-community](@) to live at a fixed place (how do people find it, refer to its contents)?
 This topic is addressed